fatmanurb/train_management/README.md

-2. Navigate to the project directory: bash cd train-loading-system
+2. Navigate to the project directory: bash cd train-management

-3. Compile the project using the Makefile: bash make
+3. Compile the project using the Makefile: make clear make

-4. Run the program:
+5. Run the program:
-   bash
-   ./train_loading
+   ./train_management

 ## Usage